Stand with Ukraine flag

 sudo service tb-coap-integration start

-Once can lookup additional configuration parameters inside the yml configuration file.
+You can find and update additional configuration parameters in the tb-coap-integration.conf file.

-Open the file for editing using the following command:
+To open the file for editing, use the following command:

 1